-Schistosomiasis in Oman
+Schistosomiasis in Egypt

-Cases of schistosomiasis have previously been reported from this country.
-There is a very low risk of schistosomiasis in this country.
+There is a risk of schistosomiasis in this country.

 - There is no vaccine or tablets to prevent schistosomiasis. - All travellers should avoid wading, swimming, or bathing in fresh water.
-Swimming in adequately chlorinated water or sea water is not a risk for schistosomiasis. - Drink water that is boiled, filtered or bottled. - Application of insect repellent before exposure to fresh water, or towel drying after possible exposure to schistosomiasis are not reliable in preventing infection. - If you have concerns about your risk discuss with your health care provider.
+Swimming in adequately chlorinated water or sea water is not a risk for schistosomiasis. - Drink water that is boiled, filtered or bottled. - Application of insect repellent before exposure to fresh water, or towel drying after possible exposure to schistosomiasis are not reliable in preventing infection.